PostgreSQL

 - Supports

-RETURNING, JSON/JSONB operators, window functions, and schema introspection. - Migrations and seeds are configured separately in
+RETURNING, JSON/JSONB operators, window functions, and schema introspection. - Migrations and seeds default to convention registries (

 Extensions